-31. Kansas City Chiefs – OT Liam Eichenberg (Notre Dame)
+31. Kansas City Chiefs – OT Walker Little (Stanford)

-We all saw what happened to Mahomes in the Super Bowl, when you invest half a billion dollars in an player, it’ll make you throw up watching how he was being tossed around in that game.
-And don’t think that went unnoticed by the rest of the League, with both Fischer and Schwartz both cut, the Chiefs HAVE to invest this pick in an offensive lineman.
+We all saw what happened to Mahomes in the Super Bowl.
+When you invest half a billion dollars in an player, it’ll make you throw up watching how he was being tossed around in that game.
+And don’t think that went unnoticed by the rest of the league and with both Fischer and Schwartz both cut, the Chiefs HAVE to invest this pick in an offensive lineman.
 They brought in Thuney and Long to help the interior, but Mahomes was ravaged by JPP and Barrett, guys who make their living on the outside.Embed from Getty Images

 32. Tampa Bay Buccaneers – IOL Wyatt Davis (Ohio St.)

-Not many holes on this roster, they’re running it back with the same roster and as long as they let Brady take care of the offense, there won’t be much reason to believe that couldn’t repeat.
+Not many holes on this roster.
+They’re running it back with the same roster and as long as they let Brady take care of the offense, there won’t be much reason to believe that couldn’t repeat.
 The only concern with this team is that they injuries bite them along the interior offensive line for a second straight season.
 With both Cappa and Marpet missing time, Tampa needs to make sure they’re well stocked in the event the injury bug strikes again.
-Davis has the size (6’4, 315) and athleticism to fill in at any position on the offensive line.
+With the final first round pick in our mock draft, the Bucs take Davis who has the size (6’4, 315) and athleticism to fill in at any position on the offensive line.
 Not an impact pick, but one that is necessary for sustained success, specifically with a 44 year old QB.

 33. Jacksonville Jaguars – DT Levi Onwuzurike (Washington)

-34. New York Jets – LB Jeremiah Owusu-Koramoah (Notre Dame)
+34. New York Jets – OL Tevan Jenkins (Oklahoma)